techbone/ALTURA-NFT-TEST/README.md

 # AlturaNFT Test

-This is an App for display NFTs in a collection by inserting the address into the input field.
+This is a Web Application that display NFTs in a collection by inserting the address into the input field.

 ## Getting started